Background pattern

 IMPORTANT FOR WOMEN

 If you are pregnant or think you may be pregnant, consult your doctor before taking this medication.
-Taking medications during pregnancy can be hazardous to the embryo or fetus, and should be monitored by your doctor.
+The use of medications during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.

-In case of need, Gelocatil can be used during pregnancy.
-Use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
+In case of necessity, Gelocatil can be used during pregnancy.
+You should use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
 Contact your doctor if the pain or fever does not decrease or if you need to take the medication more frequently.

 Consult your doctor or pharmacist before using any medication.

-Paracetamol passes into breast milk, so women in the lactation period should consult their doctor or pharmacist before taking this medication.
+Paracetamol passes into breast milk, so breastfeeding women should consult their doctor or pharmacist before taking this medication.

 This medication contains 2000 mg of propylene glycol in each sachet.

-If you have liver or kidney failure, do not take this medication unless recommended by your doctor.
+If you have liver or kidney failure, do not take this medication unless it is recommended by your doctor.
 Your doctor may perform additional checks while you are taking this medication.

 This medication contains 2000 mg of sorbitol in each sachet.

 Sorbitol is a source of fructose.
-If your doctor has indicated that you (or your child) have an intolerance to certain sugars, or have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease in which the patient cannot break down fructose, consult your doctor (or your child) before taking this medication.
+If your doctor has told you that you (or your child) have an intolerance to certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease, in which the patient cannot break down fructose, consult your doctor before taking this medication.

-You may experience allergic reactions (possibly delayed) because it contains p-hydroxybenzoic acid methyl ester (E-218) and p-hydroxybenzoic acid propyl ester (E-216).
+It may cause allergic reactions (possibly delayed) because it contains methyl p-hydroxybenzoate (E-218) and propyl p-hydroxybenzoate (E-216).

 3. How to take Gelocatil